MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-50-Domestic-Licensing-Production-Utilization-Facilities/subjectgroup-ECFR2f76ac8b7f9e21e-Issuance-Limitations-Conditions-Licenses-Construction-Permits/section-50.55a.md

 (xxxiii) *Section XI condition: Risk-Informed allowable pressure.* The use of Paragraph G-2216 in Appendix G in the 2011 Addenda and later editions and addenda of the ASME BPV Code, Section XI is prohibited.

-(xxxiv) *Section XI condition: Nonmandatory Appendix U.* When using Nonmandatory Appendix U of the ASME BPV Code, Section XI, 2013 Edition through the latest edition incorporated by reference in paragraph (a)(1)(ii) of this section, the following conditions apply:
+(xxxiv) *Section XI condition: Nonmandatory Appendix U.* (A) When using Nonmandatory Appendix U of the ASME BPV Code, Section XI, 2013 Edition through the 2019 Edition, the following conditions apply:

-(A) The repair or replacement activities temporarily deferred under the provisions of Nonmandatory Appendix U must be performed during the next scheduled refueling outage.
+(*1*) The repair or replacement activities temporarily deferred under the provisions of Nonmandatory Appendix U must be performed during the next scheduled refueling outage.

-(B) In lieu of the appendix referenced in paragraph U-S1-4.2.1(c) of Appendix U of the 2013 and the 2015 Editions the mandatory appendix in ASME BPV Code Case N-513-3 must be used.
+(*2*) In lieu of the appendix referenced in paragraph U-S1-4.2.1(c) of Appendix U, an approved version of the ASME BPV Code Case N-513 must be used in accordance with NRC Regulatory Guide 1.147 at the time the case was incorporated into the licensee's program.

+(B) Use of Nonmandatory Appendix U, Supplement U-S1 of the ASME BPV Code, Section XI, 2021 Edition is prohibited.

 (xxxv) *Section XI condition: Use of RT*T0 *in the K*Ia *and K*Ic *equations.*